joakimskoog/AnApiOfIceAndFire/AnApiOfIceAndFire/Content/Documentation/Documentation.md

 ### Authentication

-An Api of Ice And Fire is an open API.
+An API of Ice And Fire is an open API.
 This means that no authentication is required to query the API for data.
 Since no authentication is required, there is only support for **GET**-ing data.

 <a name="pagination"></a>
 ### Pagination

-An Api of Ice And Fire provides a lot of data about the world of Westeros.
+An API of Ice And Fire provides a lot of data about the world of Westeros.
 To prevent our servers from getting cranky, the API will automatically paginate the responses.
 You will learn how to create requests with pagination parameters and consume the response-

 **Things worth noting:**